 - How do I apply to be appointed to the GSENM MAC?

 Future calls for nominations are published in the Federal Register.
 For more information regarding the qualifications and composition of the GSENM Monument Advisory Committee, please refer to the committee charter.

 Please use the RAC Application form here to submit a nomination for a MAC or a RAC.
 Please note this is a standard form for RACs, if you have questions about how to use it in applying for a MAC, please contact the MAC coordinator listed on the right hand side of this page.
 Nominations should be mailed or emailed by the closing date on the call for nominations to the point of contact for the MAC.

 - What happens after a nomination is submitted?

 The BLM and the Utah Governor’s Office review all nominations and make recommendations to the Secretary of the Interior.
 The Secretary of the Interior also reviews all nomination packages and considers recommendations from the BLM and Utah Governor's Office prior to making final selections.
 The Department of the Interior sends appointment letters to approved advisory committee members.

 The Grand Staircase-Escalante MAC is expected to meet two-four times per year.
 Meetings will be announced through news releases and the Federal Register.
 Meetings and field trips are generally open to the public to observe and also include time for the public to speak to the MAC.
 Meeting notes will be posted to this website after they are reviewed and approved by the Committee Chairperson and Designated Federal Official.
-Harry Barber, the Grand Staircase-Escalante National Monument Manager (Acting) is the Designated Federal Official.
+Paria River District Manager Harry Barber is the Designated Federal Official.
 During the first meeting, the MAC will select its Chairperson.